Light

 Natural variation between individual specimens or cultivars

-Not all Oxalis triangularis plants, and not all cultivars sold under that name, express identical depth of purple; a plant that is simply a lighter-colored individual or cultivar isn't necessarily unhealthy, particularly if new growth is otherwise vigorous.
+Not all Oxalis triangularis plants, and not all cultivars sold under that name, express identical depth of purple; a plant that is simply a lighter-colored individual or cultivar isn't necessarily unhealthy, particularly if new growth is otherwise vigorous and full.

 How to Fix It